 There is a wide divergence of perceptions in our society as to what words or actions constitute sexual harassment.
-Due to the complexity of human behavior, it is difficult to pinpoint what exact behavior will be perceived as harassment by an individual.
+Due to the complexity of human behavior, it is difficult to pinpoint what exact behavior will be perceived as sexual harassment by an individual.

 It becomes very difficult to draw a clear line between acceptable and unacceptable behavior in the workplace.
 For example, an arm around the shoulder may be perceived as a gesture of affection by an individual, the same gesture may be offensive to another person.
 Hence if a person finds certain behavior personally offensive, he/she may consider it to be sexual harassment.
 Behaviors may be subtle or obvious, verbal or nonverbal.